malharinamdar/DiabetesCare-AI/README.md

 # DiabetesCare AI
 Take Charge of Your Health.

-DiabetesCare AI - an AI Enhanced Diabetes Prediction utilising Gemini along with a Q & A Chatbot
+DiabetesCare AI - Gemini Enhanced Diabetes Prediction along with a Q & A Chatbot

 ## Table of Contents
 - [Installation](#installation)